-- 1.1 Insearch Limited ACN 001 425 065 (us, we, our or UTS College) is the reporting entity of this Modern Slavery Statement however, it is not required to report pursuant to the Modern Slavery Act 2018 (Cth).
-We have not formally opted into the Australian Government's Online Register for Modern Slavery Statements and have prepared this statement for transparency and general information only. - 1.2 We are a company limited by guarantee and a controlled entity of the University of Technology Sydney (UTS).
-By way of background, UTS is established under the University of Technology Sydney Act 1989 (NSW) and the operations of UTS include undergraduate and postgraduate programs as well as related educational operations. - 1.3 Our corporate headquarters are at 187 Thomas Street, Haymarket, NSW, Australia.
+- 1.1 Insearch Limited ACN 001 425 065 (us, we, our or UTS College) is the reporting entity of this Modern Slavery Statement.
+As a controlled entity of a New South Wales state-owned corporation, UTS College is bound by the NSW Modern Slavery Act 2018 and is therefore required to voluntarily submit a Modern Slavery Statement in accordance with section 6 of the Modern Slavery Act 2018 (Cth). - 1.2 We are a company limited by guarantee and a controlled entity of the University of Technology Sydney (UTS).
+By way of background, UTS is established under the University of Technology Sydney Act 1989 (NSW) and the operations of UTS include undergraduate and postgraduate programs as well as related educational operations. - 1.3 Our corporate headquarters are at Level 13, UTS Building 10 (CB1) 235 Jones Street Broadway NSW 2007, Australia.
 We also lease four locations within close proximity to our head office for the delivery of our education programs. - 1.4 We are an Institute of Higher Education registered through the Tertiary Education Quality and Standards Agency and since late 2020 have been using the business name UTS College.
 The main purpose of our operations is the provision of pathway programs for domestic and international students to enter degree programs at UTS.

-Name Country Structure Insearch Education International Pty Ltd Australia Fully owned subsidiary Insearch (Shanghai) Limited China Fully owned subsidiary Insearch India LLP India Fully owned Insearch Lanka (Pvt) Limited Sri Lanka Fully owned subsidiary Insearch Global Pty Ltd Australia Fully owned subsidiary PT Insearch Karya Indonesia Indonesia Fully owned subsidiary Insearch Limited Representative Office Vietnam Representative Office
+Name Country Structure Insearch Education International Pty Ltd Australia Fully owned subsidiary Insearch (Shanghai) Limited China Fully owned subsidiary Insearch India Limited Liability Partnership India Fully owned Insearch Lanka (Pvt) Limited Sri Lanka Fully owned subsidiary Insearch Global Pty Ltd Australia Fully owned subsidiary PT Insearch Karya Indonesia Indonesia Fully owned subsidiary Insearch Limited Representative Office Vietnam Representative Office